Notice to Leave

 An independent inventory company will meet you at the property to complete your check out.
 This includes an inventory, property condition report and video.
 If you do not wish to be present please let us know and we can arrange access with the inventory company.

-If you are cleaning the property yourself, please note that the property will need to be cleaned to a professional standard when you leave (LINK: Top 10 cleaning tips for checkout).
+If you are cleaning the property yourself, please note that the property will need to be cleaned to a professional standard when you leave.
 If you would prefer to use a cleaning company for your final checkout, your Property Manager will be able to provide contact details for a cleaning company who offers special rates for SouthSide tenants or you can of course use another company of your choice.
 Please note that you would need to arrange with the cleaning company and make the payment directly to them.

 If you have any queries or concerns before you checkout, please inform your Property Manager.
 Your checkout will take place on your final day of your tenancy.